vtshly/QA-utilities/README.md

 * Put `string-generator.yml` file in espanso directory (or use [imports](https://espanso.org/docs/matches/organizing-matches/#imports)) and `string-generator.py` file in `../scripts` folder
 * Then, just type abbreviation `:genstr` and write numbers of string length into input form
-* Then, just type abbreviation `:genstr` and write numbers into input form

 ![gif](./media/string-generator.gif)